South Pacific Region

 Island nations are particularly vulnerable to hazards that include violent storms, volcanoes, tsunamis and earthquakes.
 Even when local capacity to prepare and respond is relatively strong, the potential impact and long-term consequences can be severe.

-Field Ready is working across three Pacific island nations - with plans to expand our work and include more countries - to reduce disaster risk concerns and prepare people for the next disaster.
-Our strategic focus is on WASH, accessibility for people with disabilities and disaster preparedness.
+Field Ready is working across multiple Pacific island nations - with plans to expand our work and include more countries - to reduce disaster risk concerns and prepare people for the next disaster.
+Our strategic focus is on WASH, inclusion and accessibility for people with disabilities and disaster preparedness.

 Getting local solutions for the South Pacific region

-Field Ready has been working in the South Pacific since 2016 and established a workshop facility in Suva, Fiji in 2018.
+Field Ready has been working in the South Pacific since 2016 and established a workshop and separate entity registration in Suva, Fiji in 2018.
 The workshop/makerspace serves as a hub for humanitarian supplies, design and manufacturing that also conducts pilot activities in Fiji Central Division under the DFAT Australian Humanitarian Partnership (AHP) Program.

-As part of our mission to "make it local," Field Ready has designed, developed and delivered innovative projects in the South Pacific with local manufacturing partners producing critical humanitarian supplies.
+As part of our mission to "make it local," Field Ready has designed, developed and delivered innovative projects in the South Pacific with local manufacturing partners producing critical aid supplies.
 These include: